IslayResearch/Danger2026DataChallenge/README.md

 My main contributions were framing the run as an operational search problem: I had one dedicated machine, persistent `tmux` sessions, and Codex available to inspect, modify, benchmark, and monitor the code over a long-running job.
 For `p = 10^22 + 9`, the basic search scale is `sqrt(p) ~= 100B` trials, and this program's conservative p22 budget was about `20*sqrt(p)/3 ~= 667B` trials.
 At an early observed aggregate rate around `0.95M` trials/sec, exhausting that budget would take about eight days, so I directed the effort toward increasing trials/sec rather than changing the mathematical search strategy.
 When the exploratory performance work showed a local lift of about 15%, I made the call that it was worth switching the production run to the optimized branch.

+The changes were engineering optimizations inside the same strategy:

+Special-case the odd parts pattern
+For this p, the valid odd parts are:

+m, 2m+1, 2m-1
+Ruehle’s generic loop does a scalar multiplication separately for each odd part.
+Our fork reuses related Montgomery ladder computations so it avoids some repeated work.

+Avoid expensive random % p reductions
+Upstream creates random 128-bit values and reduces them modulo p. % on u128 can be costly.
+Our fork uses masked rejection sampling to generate values below p.

+Stop the doubling check earlier
+Upstream checks up to k+10 doublings after projection.
+For this case, the possible 2-adic depths tell us we only need to check up to the actual max depth for each odd part, often k or k+1.

 The approach that worked was not a new asymptotic algorithm.
 It was to build directly on Ruehle's 2-Sylow projection search, benchmark it carefully, and then iterate on small constant-factor improvements in the hot loop.
 The practical loop was:

 1. inspect the existing implementation and verifier assumptions;